extreal-dev/Extreal.SampleApp.Holiday/README.md

 - This application uses Vivox for voice and text chat.
 Create an account on [Vivox Developer Portal](https://developer.vivox.com/) and create an application to connect to from this application.
 - Clone the repository.
-- Open the cloned directory in the Unity editor.
-  - If "Link your Unity project" appears, close it without setting it.
-- Create the following class in the `Assets/Holiday/App/AssetWorkflow/Custom` directory.
+- Before opening in the Unity Editor, Create the following class in the `Assets/Holiday/App/AssetWorkflow/Custom` directory.

   ```csharp
   namespace Extreal.SampleApp.Holiday.App.AssetWorkflow.Custom